Alexandroni/systemC/examples/and2/README.md

 In Vivado Design<br/>

 9 - Create a Vivado RTL project on Basys 3<br/>
+  ---->Note* Make sure that the target language is VHDL

 10 - Add the source and testbench files which are inside the vivado_design folder<br/>